 The NDIS and HCP programs help improve the quality of lives of people with disability and senior Australians.

 Are you looking for more ways to reach customers, and service, and support your local community?
-This resource contains everything you need to know about how the NDIS (National Disability Insurance Scheme) and HCP (Home Care Packages) government-funded initiatives can work for your local food business.
+This resource contains everything you need to know about how the HCP government-funded program can work for your local food business.

 The HCP is a government program designed to help Senior Australians access at-home assistance in a range of areas such as personal care.
 This care can include home modifications and support, such as receiving regular ready-made meals.